 Exploring Exmoor National Park

-Whilst the cottage at Stockham Fam is very cosy and comfortable, there are a whole host of activities to get you out and about in the local area.
-Exmoor National Park is the ultimate location for those who love walking, visiting pubs, cycling, horse riding, hunting, shooting, fishing, bird watching, canoeing, kayaking and even sunbathing on the glorious North Devon beaches that are not far away.
+Whilst the cottages at Stockham Fam are of course extremely cosy and comfortable, there are a whole host of activities to get you out and about in the local area.
+Exmoor National Park is the ultimate location for those who love walking, visiting pubs, cycling, horse riding, hunting, shooting, fishing, bird watching, canoeing, kayaking, wild swimming and even sunbathing on the glorious North Devon beaches that are not far away.

 Wildlife on the heather-clad moorland of Exmoor includes the only herd of wild Red Deer in the UK and the beautiful but endangered Exmoor ponies.

 Exmoor is also Europe’s first designated International Dark Sky Reserve – the stargazing here is truly unforgettable!
 Visit the Exmoor National Park Stargazing page to learn more.
 We are proud to offer special extras to our stargazing guests at Stockham – we are an officially designated Dark Sky Friendly Business!